The Post 9/11 GI Bill

 - Are not enrolled in a federal or state job training program

-The program is limited to a total of 99,000 participants.
-Participants must attend full-time in order to receive benefits, limited to 12 months of assistance equal to the monthly full-time payment rate under Chapter 30 Montgomery GI Bill ($1,564 effective October 1, 2012).
+The program is limited to a total of 99,000 participants and applications closed Oct.
+1, 2013.
+Participants must attend full-time in order to receive benefits, limited to 12 months of assistance equal to the monthly full-time payment rate under Chapter 30 Montgomery GI Bill ($1,648 effective October 1, 2013).
 Department of Labor will offer employment assistance to every veteran who participates upon completion of the program.

 Participants must be enrolled in a VA-approved program of education offered by a community college or technical school.
 The program must lead to an Associate Degree, non-college degree, or a Certificate, and train the veteran for a high demand occupation.